-Job Opportunity: WSU is also close to Pacific Northwest National Laboratory (PNNL) and has a joint program with PNNL, providing many collaboration opportunities with high-impact, national science and engineering research, especially HPC.
-Dr Tao's group has close collaborations with many national research laboratories such as Argonne National Lab, Pacific Northwest National Lab, Los Alamos National Lab, Oak Ridge National Lab to develop emerging research and technology into real-world applications.
+Job Opportunity: Dr Tao's group has close collaborations with many national research laboratories such as Argonne National Lab, Pacific Northwest National Lab, Los Alamos National Lab, Oak Ridge National Lab to develop emerging research and technology into real-world applications.
 Most PhD students have opportunities to intern at these national labs to work on fantastic collaborative projects.

-Qualified candidates are expected to have strong programming experiences in C/C++ and Python under Linux platform and good English writing skills.
-Students with prior research experience in parallel computing (MPI/OpenMP) and/or acceleration technologies (GPGPU/FPGA) are preferred.
+Qualified PhD and intern candidates are expected to have (1) strong programming experiences in C/C++ and Python under Linux platform, (2) good English writing skills, and (3) students with prior research experience in parallel computing (MPI, OpenMP), acceleration technologies (GPGPU, FPGA), and distributed deep learning frameworks (PyTorch DDP, Horovod) are preferred.
 Students with strong CS, Math, EE, or Physics backgrounds are especially encouraged to apply.
-Applicants should send their detailed CVs, all transcripts, G/T scores, and other supporting documents in one pdf file directly to Dr. Tao at email@example.com and apply online at https://gradschool.wsu.edu/apply/ 120 days before the beginning of the semester for full consideration.
+PhD students will be fully funded by research/teaching assistantships.
+Applicants should send their detailed CVs, all transcripts, G/T scores, and other supporting documents in one pdf file directly to Dr. Tao at email@example.com and apply online at https://graduate.indiana.edu/admissions/apply.shtml 120 days before the beginning of the semester for full consideration.
 Please indicate Dr. Tao as your potential advisor in your statement of purpose.